 If the applicant thinks he or she will need a reasonable accommodation to participate in the application process or to perform essential job functions, he or she should inform the employer that an accommodation will be needed.
 Employers are required to provide reasonable accommodations only for the physical or mental limitations of a qualified individual with a disability of which they are aware.
 Generally, it is the responsibility of the employee to inform the employer if an accommodation is needed.

 Where can I get additional ADA information and assistance?

-The EEOC works to promote voluntary compliance with the ADA, help people with disabilities understand their rights, and help employers understand their responsibilities under the law.
-The EEOC regularly publishes educational materials, provides training on the ADA for people with disabilities and for employers, and participates in meetings and training programs of other organizations.
+The Equal Employment Opportunity Commission (EEOC) works to promote voluntary compliance with the ADA, help people with disabilities understand their rights, and help employers understand their responsibilities under the law.
+The EEOC publishes educational materials, provides training on the ADA for people with disabilities and for employers, and participates in meetings and training programs of other organizations.
 EEOC staff will respond to individual requests for information and assistance.
 These educational activities are separate and distinct from the EEOC’s enforcement responsibilities.
 Employers who seek information or help from the EEOC will not be subject to any enforcement action because of such inquiries.